Quickstart for users

 Your password has now been changed.

-More information on connecting to ARCHER2 is available in Connecting to ARCHER2.
+More information on connecting to ARCHER2 is available in the Connecting to ARCHER2 section of the User Guide.

 ARCHER2 has a number of different file systems and understanding the difference between them is crucial to being able to use the system.
 In particular, transferring and moving data often requires a bit of thought in advance to ensure that the data is secure and in a useful form.